hgarrereyn/Clairvoyance/README.md

 * Auto-reload
     * provide the path to a `replay.bc19` file and Clairvoyance will automatically reload it when it changes
+* load a replay from a url (thanks to ChiCubed)
 * Smooth controls
     * drag to move
     * scroll to zoom
 * Fine-grained time controls:
     * step forward or backwards by turn/round/robin
     * jump to a specific turn or round
+    * use sliders to control turn/round (thanks to ChiCubed)
     * click a button to auto-run the replay
         * with speed control (thanks to ChiCubed)
 * Tooltip information on gridpoint hover